Pet Wellness Services

 For these reasons, our promise to you is to consistently offer your pets the highest standard of care within a state-of-the-art veterinary hospital that is calm, safe and welcoming.

-However, despite the most aggressive preventative treatment, our patients may yet experience a periodic illness or injury.
+Despite the most aggressive preventive treatment, our patients may occasionally experience a periodic illness or injury.
 The skill, experience and extensive education of the doctors at York Animal Hospital allow us to effectively manage complex medical and surgical challenges, beyond those typically handled in general veterinary practices.

 York Animal Hospital Provides Veterinary Wellness Exams